richardanaya/hypershape/README.md

 See a [demo](https://richardanaya.github.io/hypershape/dist/)

-The markup language shall be known as `HTVL`.
+The markup language shall be known as `MHTL` (metaverse hypertext language)

 ### What made Web 1.0 great